dhritidhoka/MDEF/docs/term3/03-Prototyping for Design.md

 ###MicroChallenge 3:

-I could not take part in the Microchallenge 3 week as I was travelling but will compensate for it with other challenege!
+I could not take part in the Microchallenge 3 week as I was travelling but will compensate for it with other equivalent work!